dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 The library provides three public methods:

-* `estimate_spectrum_in_parallel`, for estimating the spectrum of Lyapunov exponents, applying the parallel algorithm we propose, incorporating our selective-resetting method, as described in our paper;
+* `estimate_spectrum_in_parallel`, for estimating the spectrum of Lyapunov exponents, applying the parallel algorithm we propose, incorporating our selective-resetting method, _orders-of-magnitude faster than previous methods_, as described in our paper;

-* `estimate_largest_in_parallel`, for estimating only the largest Lyapunov exponent, applying the parallelizable expression we algebraically derive in Appendix B of our paper; and
+* `estimate_largest_in_parallel`, for estimating only the largest Lyapunov exponent, applying the parallelizable expression we derive in our paper, which is _even faster_ and may suffice for many practical applications; and

 * `estimate_spectrum_sequentially`, for estimating the spectrum of Lyapunov exponents sequentially, applying the standard method with sequential QR-decompositions.
 We provide this method as a convenience, so you can benchmark it against the parallel methods.